maplibre/maplibre.github.io/content/news/2024-09-30-maplibre-newsletter-september-2024/index.md

 ## Meetings and Events

-he upcoming monthly meetings will be held as usual on the second Wednesday of the month, which falls on October 9th, 2024.
+The upcoming monthly meetings will be held as usual on the second Wednesday of the month, which falls on October 9th, 2024.
 These calls are open to everyone, and we encourage you to join us and say hello!

-    •	MapLibre Navigation: October 9th, 2024, 6:00–7:00 PM CEST
+- MapLibre Navigation: October 9th, 2024, 6:00–7:00 PM CEST
-    •	MapLibre Native: October 9th, 2024, 7:00–8:00 PM CEST
+- MapLibre Native: October 9th, 2024, 7:00–8:00 PM CEST
-    •	MapLibre GL JS: October 9th, 2024, 8:00–9:00 PM CEST
+- MapLibre GL JS: October 9th, 2024, 8:00–9:00 PM CEST

 Zoom links for these meetings can be found in the MapLibre Slack channel.
 If you’re not already a member, you can easily join by getting an automated invite at https://slack.openstreetmap.us/.